The Apple of His Eye ... commentary of Psalm 74

-Notice the manner in the way all men frame their questions to God.
-It shows we care only about ourselves: How long shall we live?
-That we care not for God, nor for the glory God.
+Notice, the manner in the way all men frame their questions to God.
+It shows we only care about ourselves: How long shall we live?
+That we care not for God, nor for the glory of God.
 We are only concerned for self!

 But listen to me: If a man fears God, he will be the same man that is drawn to God.